davis9ja/phase_diagram/README.md

 # PHASE DIAGRAM

 The purpose of this code is to solve a pairing model parameter mesh using the reference-ensemble-optimized IM-SRG-TN.
-For all mesh points, the energy space parameter $\delta$ is set to 1.0.
+For all mesh points, the energy space parameter `d` is set to 1.0.

 ### FILES: